 Principal Residents must conduct teacher evaluations and provide feedback to the teacher (and complete a self-reflection on that evaluation including debriefing with your Executive Coach and/or Principal Mentor) several times each month.
 For the evaluations, Principal Residents will utilize the NC Teacher Evaluation Instrument and go through the entire process (pre-conference, observation, and post-conference).
 A key component of the evaluation process is the honest conversations about teaching and learning that should take place during the post-observation conference.
-To the extent possible, try to schedule several evaluations during times that your Executive Coach can shadow you through the process and then debrief with you about what he/she observed.
 With teacher permission, if possible, record the pre and post conference session.
 Share both the written evaluation and your reflections with your Executive Coach.
 The minimum required evaluations that you must complete includes: